 The Ph.D.
 Family Support Policy, the Sixth Year Funding Initiative, transit and housing improvements, and Ask the Dean have emerged from close and direct collaborations with the Graduate Student Assembly and the Graduate & Professional Student Senate.

 We encourage you to learn more about these organizations and to get involved.

 For students of the Graduate School of Arts and Sciences (GSAS)

 The GSA is an elected body of graduate students that represent all Ph.D. students and master's students in the Graduate School of Arts and Sciences (GSAS).
 The GSA works closely with Yale administrators, including the Dean of the Graduate School, to advocate for and improve graduate students' academic, social, and living experiences at Yale.
 Being a part of the GSA is a great way to make sure your voice is heard.
 Elections are held regularly in each academic department or program, so inquire about becoming a GSA representative.

 GSA sponsors many important programs for GSAS students, including:

 - Ask-A-Lawyer, which can help you access legal advice, including meeting with a volunteer lawyer from the New Haven Bar Association for a brief one-on-one consultation

 - the Compass, a publication to help orient new graduate students to life at Yale and in New Haven

 Graduate & Professional Student Senate (GPSS)

-The GPSS fosters interaction among Yale students through community service, social gatherings, academic and professional events, and enables official and unofficial student groups.
-The Senate also represents the graduate and professional student population on official university committees.
+The Senate (GPSS) engages Yale graduate and professional students in community service, organizes social, academic, and professional events, and supports student groups.
+Senate members also represent graduate and professional students on official university committees.